msoumik78/msoumik78.github.io/_posts/2017-08-22-why-use-NoSQL.markdown

 # Why use NoSQL solution

-We are living in the age of data and it grows exponentially in today’s world.
+We are living in the age of data and it is growing exponentially in today’s world.
 Forget data intensive apps or companies like Youtube / Facebook – nowadays even small to medium sized enterprises are facing a never seen before kind of "data boom".
 I read somewhere that Facebook CEO Mark